matestack/matestack-ui-core/guides/essential/07_dynamic_components.md

 class Components::Person::Activity < Matestack::Ui::DynamicComponent

   def response
-    components {
     div do
       paragraph do
         plain 'Need ideas on what to do with one of these persons?' button attributes: {"@click": "addActivity()"}, text: 'Click here' end
       ul attributes: {"v-if": "activities.length"} do
         li attributes: {"v-for": "activity,index in activities"} do plain "{{activity}}"
           button attributes: {"@click": "deleteActivity(index)"}, text: 'Remove'
         end
       end
     end
-    }
   end

 end